FreshMozzarella/Project-Blackjack/README.md

 ## Student: Alec Taylor

 # Description
-    The goal of slots is fairly simple: match all three symbols to get a higher payout.
-For now, I have yet to add a betting mechanic
+    1. The goal of slots is fairly simple: match all three symbols.
+By increasing your bet, you add 'paylines' or different combinations of ways you can win (if i have a vertical payline it would allow me to win any sequential vertical combinations).
+    2. Once you decide on how many paylines you wish to add, the player hits the spin button and the slots 'spin' and the results are displayed on the screen.
+    3. If the player runs out of money, it is game over.
+If the player manages to reach 5000$, they are rich and the game is also ended.

 ***
 ## History of slot machines